RajatJangra2653/dp-420-cosmos-db-dev/instructions/20-sdk-regions.md

 ## Lab scenario

-In this exercise, you'll measure the difference for customer entities when you model entities as separate containers versus when you model for a NoSQL database by embedding entities in a single document.
+In this lab, you'll measure the difference for customer entities when you model entities as separate containers versus when you model for a NoSQL database by embedding entities in a single document.

 ## Lab objectives